 V-Sync vs FPS Limiter with FreeSync / G-Sync?

-There is no doubt that FPS limiters offer much better performance than V-Sync and advanced V-Sync technologies like Nvidia’s Adaptive Syn, FastSync and AMD’s Enhanced Sync.
-FPS limiters introduce little to no input lag are do a great job in preventing screen tearing, combined with FreeSync and G-Sync adaptive refresh rate technologies.
-However, the advantage of V-Sync is that it is easy to implement, either in game’s graphics menu or in the graphics driver control panel.
+There is no doubt that FPS limiters offer much better performance than V-Sync and advanced V-Sync technologies like Nvidia’s Adaptive Syn, FastSync, and AMD’s Enhanced Sync.
+FPS limiters that introduce little to no input lag do a great job in preventing screen tearing, combined with FreeSync and G-Sync adaptive refresh rate technologies.
+However, the advantage of V-Sync is that it is easy to implement, either in the game’s graphics menu or in the graphics driver control panel.

 |Input Lag / Latency||Screen Tearing||Stuttering||Performance|

 |Adaptive Sync||Lower than V-Sync||Yes (When FPS drops below refresh rate)||Lower than V-Sync||Better than V-Sync|